RMerl/asuswrt-merlin/README-merlin.txt

 is also an option to make ssh access available over WAN.

-* HTTPS management *
-I re-enabled HTTPS access in the firmware.
-From the Administration->System page you can configure your router so it accepts connections on http, https or both.
-You can also change the https port to a different one (default is 8443).

-* WPS button mode - toggle radio *
-That feature is now built in the original Asus firmware.

 * Crond *
 Crond will automatically start at boot time.
 You can